chrisneal72/DCS-removeJunk-Scripts/README.md

 ![Image](readme_images/MultiZones-2.png)
 ​
 ### 2-Clean-Entire-Map
 This script one script with two triggers.
-This script can be put into an external script and be called however appropriate.
+This script is wrapped in a function so it can be put into an external script and be called however appropriate.
 My example shown here uses the built in trigger functionality.

 The intial trigger is put into a Once trigger to turn on a flag that the Switched trigger below watches
 ![Image](readme_images/OneBigZone-1.png)

-The OneSphereCleansThemAll goes into a switched trigger.
+The OneSphereCleansThemAll is wrapped in a function so it can be put into an existing script file and called as appropriate.
+The example here shows the script put into a switched trigger.
 Here a flag is watched and after a set period from when the flag was turned on (900 seconds in my example, which is 15 minutes) the script runs.
 The script uses one sphere that covers the entire map.
 The trigger repeats until the end of the mission.
 ![Image](readme_images/OneBigZone-2.png)

 ### 3-Remove-When-Unit-Crashes